 Quick Woodworking File

 This DIY woodworking file comes in handy for sanding in tight spaces.
 Cut a piece of sandpaper to fit around a paint stir stick.
 Then use spray adhesive or an all-purpose glue to adhere to the stick.
 Write the sandpaper grit on the handle for the stir stick, if you plan to store it for later use.
-Plus, learn these 41 genius sanding tips you need to know.

 Custom Pads for a Mechanic’s Vise

 Make custom pads for a mechanic’s vise by cutting wood blocks to fit across the vise shaft.
 Use a jigsaw to cut out the notches in the wood blocks, and add a bead of hot glue (optional) to hold them in place on the vise.

 Use a Sneaker to Clean Sandpaper

 Make sandpaper like new again with an old sneaker.
 Start up your power sander and dust collection system (remember to wear hearing and eye protection).
 Then slowly press the rubber sole of the sneaker along the sandpaper — you’ll see a difference instantly!

 How to Magnetize a Screwdriver